lakeplacid/cloudnative/dev_cli.md

 ### Create
 {: #create}

-Create a project, prompting for all information, including language, project name, and app pattern type.
-The project is created in the current directory.
+Create a project, prompting for all information, including resource type, language, starter kit, and DevOps Toolchain options.
+The project is created in a folder in the current directory.

-To create a project in the current project directory and associate services with it, run the following command:
+To create a project in a folder in the current directory and associate services with it, run the following command:

 ```
 bx dev create